Ayanmohd18/Polaris-Tech-guardians/README.md

 - **ESLint + Prettier** for code formatting
 - **Conventional Commits** for commit messages
 - **Jest** for testing
-- **Storybook** for component documentation

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments